Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-8/_posts/2017-01-09-if-statements.md

  </html>
 ```

 Okay, so first, the onLoad calls the **printQuestion** function.
-Then the button click calls **checkAnswer** function, and the user's answer is printed out.
+Then the button click calls **checkAnswer** function and the user's answer displays.
 Did it work for you?
 Good!

 So, how do we know if it is correct?
 That is where **if** statements come in.
 Again, you have seen these before in other languages, but maybe not quite like this.
 Hopefully, you can visualize them, though.
 Let's change the code a bit, so it looks like this now.